Banana plants and fruit trees for hospital in Uganda

-The hospital is located on its own land but there is no more space for agriculture.
-Not far away from the station F. Peter had the chance to aquire two acre of land.
-The Daniel Schlegel Umweltstiftung absorbed the costs for the land acquisition and will provide banana plants and fruit trees on top.
-A plantation with 490 banana plants will emerge on an area of 9.000 sqm.
-Along with it 50 Gilveria and 50 Luziana trees will protect the plants from outside and 105 manioc trees and 20 mango trees will provide some shade within the plantation.
-Corn and beans serve as catch cropping.
+The hospital is located on privately owned land, but does not offer any further land for farming.
+Not far from the ward, Father Peter was able to purchase two acres of land.
+The Daniel Schlegel Umweltstiftung took over purchasing the land and will also provide banana plants and trees.
+A plantation with 490 banana trees will be established on the 9,000 m² land.
+In addition, 50 Gilveria and 50 Luziana trees will protect the perennials from the outside and 105 cassava trees and 20 mango trees will provide shade inside the plantation.
+Corn and beans will serve as intercrops.